Zeyu-Li/blog/_posts/2021-08-22-end-of-summer.md

 Well it seems like the end of summer is quickly approaching, which means one thing for me... school 😢

-Before it's over tho, I want to rate this summer out of 10.
+Before it's over, I want to rate this summer out of 10.
 So far, I'm giving it a 9/10, probably the best summer I will have.
-I got a lot done and even tho I wanted to do just a touch more things, I am grateful for everything I have done.
+I got a lot done and even though I wanted to do just a touch more things, I am grateful for everything I have done.

 ### Hackathon